If you need support to live independently and want to take charge of your own life, it’s worth considering direct payments.

-With direct payments, your local council pays you an agreed amount into your bank account instead of arranging your care and support plan itself.
-You then use this money to achieve what matters to you in the way you choose.
+With direct payments, your local council pays you an agreed amount into your bank account instead of arranging what care and support you receive on your behalf.
+You then use this money to achieve the outcomes that matter to you in the way you choose.

 As a direct payments user, you decide who supports you and when they support you, giving you far greater flexibility and choice about how your lead your life.